 Katie Blackburn has been living in Taiwan for more than 10 years, teaching English and Chinese.
 She’s fluent in Mandarin Chinese and now learns Taiwanese Hokkien with Glossika.
 In this interview, Katie tells us about her journey to the Chinese-speaking world and the language-learning insights she found along the way.

-Why am I just like every other person in my neighbourhood?
+It started with a question: Why am I just like every other person in my neighbourhood?

 I grew up in the suburbs of the US.
 It looked like a very typical American Hollywood movie — single family homes with large lawns and people driving cars everywhere.
 Pretty much everybody was monolingual in English, so I was always fascinated when somebody wasn't.
 I had a couple of friends who went to German school on Saturdays and I was so jealous of them.
 I thought, why don't I speak German or French or some other language?
 Why am I just like every other person in my neighbourhood?

-We had Spanish classes at school but more than once each school year, we’d end up with a new Spanish teacher.
+We had Spanish classes at school but, more than once each school year, we’d end up with a new Spanish teacher.
 We learned Spanish for six years before anybody even introduced the concept of a verb to us or how to conjugate one.
 I was so fed up with that.
 One day I went to the library with a goal to learn French, Italian and German at the same time.
 My mom said that this wasn’t how language learning worked, but I was defiant and managed to learn a few random phrases in all of these languages.
 My early language learning was very sporadic and I never actually got to a point where I could use the languages to communicate.
 I didn’t actually know what I was doing or what it actually takes to “know a language”.

 Everything changed in my senior year when I had the chance to take Chinese.
 I blame propaganda for my interest in Chinese because they said it would help us get a great job in the future.
 “If you know Chinese, you could work for the government or an international company!
 Your job prospects will be endless!”
 And I definitely bought into that.